marcmengel/data_dispatcher/docs/project_query.rst

 If metadata includes a field with the same name as a project attribute (e.g. "created" or "owner"), the query always uses the value of the named project attribute and not the metadata field.

-When the query is executed the combined logical expression is evaluated for each project and then those project, for which the expression is evaluated to ``true`` are returned as the query result.
+When the query is executed the combined logical expression is evaluated for each project and then those projects, for which the expression is evaluated to ``true`` are returned as the query result.

 Expressions